-Product knowledge in window treatments is never ending.
-With so many different materials, products, and brands, then multiply by “X” number of companies, it isn’t surprising that training is a reps number one priority.
-Every trip into the account is an opportunity to train someone on new products, features, or just a refresher on the product lines.
+Product knowledge in window treatments is never-ending.
+With so many different materials, products, and brands, then multiply by “X” number of companies, it isn’t surprising that training is a rep’s number one priority.
+Every trip into the account is an opportunity to train someone on new products, or features, or just a refresher on the product lines.

-Training was valuable and essential, but people don’t always react positively at the idea of sitting at a table all day as someone talks about products.
+The training was valuable and essential, but people don’t always react positively to the idea of sitting at a table all day as someone talks about products.
 To get people excited even before the training day, I developed flyers like these to put a fun spin on the whole event.

 At the national level, not much existed and each rep typically did whatever they could come up with to help build and strengthen their relationship with store associates.
 Often that was done by making their lives easier or recognizing them in a special way.
 What follows are a few of the tools I developed to do just that.

 Along with custom products, Home Depot carried LHF’s readymade metal blinds.
 This sign was created as a way to call out product benefits to their customers.
 Rather than a simple handwritten sign, this was laser printed for a more professional image and for easier reading.

 A private label program was created for Montgomery Ward, called Grand Manor.
 These were limited selection variations of other LHF products, with modified warranties.
 In order to assist the stores, I created this warranty sheet as a cheat sheet reminder of the special warranties.